L4Re/l4re.org/src/getting_started/index.rst

    recipes together with the Bob Build Tool to build various pre-composed examples.

-.. topic:: :doc:`Build L4Re locally with Gnu Make <make>`
+.. topic:: :doc:`Build L4Re locally with GNU Make <make>`

-   If you plan on working not only with, but on L4Re, you will have to use the L4Re Build System that is based on Gnu Make.
+   If you plan on working not only with, but on L4Re, you will have to use the L4Re Build System that is based on GNU Make.
 The respective chapters will provide you with a detailed step-by-step introduction on how L4Re is compiled from scratch.